buffstop/PepCoopMembership/docs/design/index.rst

 Attribute name       Data type Description
 ==================== ========= ===============================================
 id                   Integer   (Primary key) The technical id of the data
-                               record
+                               record.
 email_address        String    (Business key) The email address of the user
-                               which also functions as a account identifier password_hash        String    The salted hash of the password for identification last_password_change Timestamp The timestamp of the last password change
+                               which also functions as a account identifier. password_hash        String    The salted hash of the password for identification. registration         Timestamp The timestamp of the registration. last_password_change Timestamp The timestamp of the last password change.
 ==================== ========= ===============================================

 .. uml::